-The fetch routine ODCITableFetch is invoked one or more times by Oracle to retrieve all the rows in the table function's result set.
+The fetch routine ODCITableFetch() is invoked one or more times by Oracle to retrieve all the rows in the table function's result set.
 The scan context is passed in as a parameter.
 This routine returns the next subset of one or more rows.

 The fetch routine is called by Oracle repeatedly until all the rows have been returned by the table function.
-Returning more rows in each invocation of fetch () reduces the number of fetch calls that need to be made and thus improves performance.
+Returning more rows in each invocation of ODCITableFetch() reduces the number of fetch calls that need to be made and thus improves performance.
 The table function should return a null collection to indicate that all rows have been returned.
-The signature of the fetch routine is: